JerBouma/jerbouma.github.io/_pages/financetoolkit/documentation/ratios.md

 earnings_yield_ratio = toolkit.ratios.get_earnings_yield()
 {% endhighlight %}

-## get_payout_ratio
+## get_dividend_payout_ratio
-Calculate the (dividend) payout ratio, a financial metric that measures the proportion of earnings paid out as dividends to shareholders.
+Calculate the Dividend payout ratio, a financial metric that measures the proportion of earnings paid out as dividends to shareholders.

 The payout ratio is a financial metric that helps investors assess the portion of a company's earnings that is being distributed to shareholders in the form of dividends.
 It's a valuable indicator for dividend investors as it indicates the sustainability of dividend payments and the company's approach to distributing profits.

 The formula is as follows:

-- Payout Ratio = Dividends per Share / Earnings per Share
+- Dividend Payout Ratio = Dividends Paid / Net Income

 **Args:**
  - <u>rounding (int, optional):</u> The number of decimals to round the results to.
 Defaults to 4.